 Daniel Harris Rosen

 Daniel Harris Rosen is a bilingual creative director based in Tokyo, with over 25 years of experience in the Japanese arts scene.
-Originally a visual artist himself, he is also a curator, VJ, film director, and art writer for The Japan Times & other esteemed media outlets.
+Originally a visual artist himself, he is also a curator, VJ, video director, and art writer for The Japan Times & other esteemed media outlets.
 Daniel first formally studied art at the University of Hawaii at Manoa, and went on to earn his MFA at Tama Art University in Tokyo.
 In 2006 while still a student, he joined the nascent artist collective Rinpa Eshidan which exploded into an Internet sensation, garnering over 120 million collective hits on YouTube.
-Through his time with Rinpa Eshidan, he gained experience handling commercial work from corporate clients such as KDDI, YouTube, MINI Cooper, McDonalds Japan, etc. Meanwhile, Daniel also pursued his own artistic career in contemporary art, exhibiting and selling his artwork worldwide at venues including the Honolulu Museum of Fine Art and Art Fair Taipei.
-In 2010, after earning his PhD in fine arts from Tama Art University, he founded TokyoDex, a multifaceted creative agency that encompasses all of his artistic endeavors.
+Through his time with Rinpa Eshidan, he gained experience handling commercial work from corporate clients such as NHK, YouTube, MINI Cooper, McDonalds Japan, etc. Meanwhile, Daniel also pursued his own artistic career in contemporary art, exhibiting and selling his artwork worldwide at venues including the Honolulu Museum of Fine Art and Art Fair Taipei.
+In 2010, after earning his PhD in fine arts from Tama Art University, he founded TokyoDex, a multifaceted art agency that encompasses all of his artistic endeavors.
 Daniel’s creative vision, extensive network in the Japanese art community, understanding of the Japanese culture and international standards of business make him a highly sought creative director for exciting art-based projects in Tokyo and around the globe.
+Noted clients include Denso, EY Japan, Sapporo Beer and the Embassy of Germany in Japan.

 Favorite works of art or artists